Slavery and Human Trafficking

 We have continued to assess our suppliers’ responses to our due diligence to consider the risk of MSHT taking place within their businesses or supply chains.
 We have assessed our suppliers’ general approach to MSHT, such as them having in place a Modern Slavery Statement displayed prominently on their website.

-We will continue to monitor regulatory requirements in regard to the disclosure of ESG topics to ensure we adhere accordingly.
+We will continue to monitor regulatory requirements regarding the disclosure of Responsible Business topics to ensure we adhere accordingly.

 We have ensured that any cases recorded through our whistleblowing reporting mechanisms raising issues relating to potential MSHT concerns are handled appropriately and efficiently.
 We regularly review our processes and operate a continuous improvement plan.